immonex/wp-free-plugin-core/README.md

 The folder names are also part of the related PHP namespaces in the included files, e.g. `immonex\WordPressFreePluginCore\V1_0_1`.

-An arbitrary number **may** be added to the namespace of the files in the `DEV` folder to ensure uniqueness during development, e.g. `immonex\WordPressFreePluginCore\DEV123`.
+An arbitrary number and an underscore may be added to the folder name and class namespaces of the `DEV` folder to ensure uniqueness during development, e.g. `immonex\WordPressFreePluginCore\DEV12_3`.

 **Public (production) releases** of plugins that use this library always refer to the latest **production branch**.